Anchored parallel repetition for nonlocal games: Technical overview

-Essentially all known proofs of parallel repetition proceed via reduction, showing how a ``too good'' strategy for the repeated game $G^n$ can be ``rounded'' into a strategy for $G$ with success probability strictly greater than $\val(G)$, yielding a contradiction.
+Essentially all known proofs of parallel repetition proceed by reduction.
+One shows how a strategy with a sufficiently large value in the repeated game $G^n$ can be ``rounded'' into a strategy $\strategy$ for $G$ with value strictly greater than $\val(G)$ (or $\eval(G)$ in the quantum case), yielding a contradiction.